Stagecoach (1939 film): Re-releases and restoration

 The film was originally released through United Artists, but under the terms of its seven-year-rights rule, the company surrendered distribution rights to producer Walter Wanger in 1946.
-Many independent companies were responsible for this film in the years since.
-The film's copyright (originally by Walter Wanger Productions) was renewed by 20th Century Fox, who produced a later 1966 remake of Stagecoach.
+Numerous companies have held the rights to the picture in the years since.
+The film's copyright (originally by Walter Wanger Productions) was renewed by 20th Century Fox, which produced a later 1966 remake of Stagecoach.
 The rights to the original 1939 film were subsequently acquired by Time-Life Films during the 1970s.
 The copyright has since been reassigned to Wanger Productions through the late producer's family under the Caidin Trust/Caidin Film Company, the ancillary rights holder.
 However, distribution rights are now held by Shout!
 Factory, which in 2014 acquired Jumer Productions/Westchester Films (which in turn had bought the Caidin Film holdings after the folding of former distributor Castle Hill Productions).
 Warner Bros.
 Pictures handles sales and additional distribution.

 The original negative of Stagecoach was either lost or destroyed.
-Wayne had one positive print that had never been through a projector gate that director Peter Bogdanovich noticed in Wayne's garage while visiting.
-In 1970, Wayne allowed it to be used to produce a new negative and that is the film seen today at film festivals.
+Wayne had one unscreened positive print that director Peter Bogdanovich noticed in Wayne's garage while visiting.
+In 1970, Wayne allowed it to be used to produce a new negative, often seen at film festivals.
 UCLA fully restored the film in 1996 from surviving elements and premiered it on cable's American Movie Classics network.
 The previous DVD releases by Warner Home Video did not contain the restored print but rather a video print held in the Castle Hill/Caidin Trust library.
 A digitally restored Blu-ray/DVD version was released in May 2010 via The Criterion Collection.

 Lone Ranger radio play

 The theme of the movie has been reproduced as a Lone Ranger radio episode "The Last Coach West", which played August 22, 1945.
 Most main characters in the movie had a counter-part in the radio play.

-With these character replacements, the plot of the radio play paralleled that of the movie quite closely, with exception of the Lone Ranger and Tonto characters.
-They acted as heroes in saving the stagecoach occupants from the attacks of Geronimo's warrior Indians.
+The plot of the radio play closely paralleled that of the movie in spite of the character changes, with exception of the Lone Ranger and Tonto heroically saving the stagecoach occupants from Geronimo's warriors.

-The radio play run time was only about 22 minutes, which is relatively short compared to 96 minutes of the movie.
-Consequently, character and plot development had to be accelerated, which resulted in weakening the motivation for certain events.
-For example, the uprising of Geronimo's warriors posed a wide-area threat to many towns and homes in the area, but the Lone Ranger somehow focused on the threat to a single stagecoach that was about to leave a certain town.
+The radio play run time was only about 22 minutes, less than one quarter of the movie's 96.